Itching to get away, even for a day, to enjoy the elusive sunny days of spring? Here are 25-day trips from Toronto to enjoy the best of spring.

 Stratford [2 hrs from Toronto]

 Stratford is known for its arts.
 The city has hosted the Stratford Shakespeare Festival since 1953 and boasts theatre-themed bed and breakfasts, local neighbourhood-style bars and restaurants, and live music culture.
-Visit Stratford in April, for a fabulous swan parade along Lakeside Drive in Stratford.
-Watch the gorgeous and graceful swans stroll toward the Avon River.
-It is not considered spring if the swans are not released from its winter quarters which is located behind the William Allman Arena.
+Visit Stratford in April for Doors Open, and watch the gorgeous and graceful swans on the Avon River and enjoy the various food trails showcasing the town’s food culture.

 The Toronto Islands [15-minute ferry ride from Toronto]

-This chain of small islands come together to form a highly popular recreation spot for Torontonians and tourists.
-Biking is the most popular activity, along with canoeing, kayaking, and frisbee golf, as well as simply relaxing on a quiet Spring day.
+This chain of small islands comes together to form a highly popular recreation spot for Torontonians and tourists.
+Biking is the most popular activity, along with canoeing, kayaking, and frisbee golf, and it is simply relaxing on a quiet spring day.

 Website